YahooArchive/mojito/docs/dev_guide/code_exs/adding_assets.rst

    ``$ cd mojits/simple``

 #.
-Modify your controller to pass an array of objects to the view template by replacing the code in ``controller.server.js`` with the following:
+Modify your controller to pass an array of objects to the template by replacing the code in ``controller.server.js`` with the following:

    .. code-block:: javascript